Incidence increasing along with number of patients who are overweight or obese.

 Statins are generally first-line pharmacotherapy in patients with triglycerides <5.69 mmol/L (<500 mg/dL) in the presence of ≥2 cardiac risk factors.

-Hypertriglyceridaemia is defined by the National Cholesterol Education Program Adult Treatment Panel III (NCEP ATP III) as fasting plasma triglyceride level ≥2.3 mmol/L (≥200 mg/dL).
+Hypertriglyceridaemia is defined by the National Cholesterol Education Program Adult Treatment Panel III as fasting plasma triglyceride level ≥2.3 mmol/L (≥200 mg/dL).
 Borderline high is defined as 150 to 199 mg/dL, high as 200 to 499 mg/dL, and very high as ≥500 mg/dL.
 Chylomicronaemia is present when triglyceride level is ≥11.3 mmol/L (≥1000 mg/dL).
 Guidelines from several national and international medical organisations regarding the determination and treatment of hypertriglyceridaemia use different nomenclature, yet are similar in their recommendations.

 Professor of Medicine